For a ninth consecutive year, Hope College students are putting their time and talents into the campus-wide Dance Marathon fundraiser "for the kids."

-This year's Dance Marathon will be held at the college's Dow Center beginning on Friday, March 9, at 7 p.m.
-A variety of events have been scheduled to punctuate the event, including testimonies by families served by the hospital, various performances by student and local groups, and the popular annual lip-sync.
-The total raised this year will be announced during a celebration that will begin shortly before the conclusion of the marathon on Saturday, March 10, at 7 p.m.
+A variety of events have been scheduled to punctuate the marathon, including testimonies by families served by the hospital, various performances by student and local groups, and the popular annual lip-sync.
+A running total of the amount raised will be shared throughout the event, with the final tally announced during a celebration that will begin at 5:30 p.m. on Saturday, March 8, as the Dance Marathon's 7 p.m. conclusion approaches.

 Members of the public are invited to observe at any point during the marathon.

-Activities on behalf of the marathon started shortly after the beginning of the fall semester and have involved 31 student organizations.
-More than 500 Hope students will be participating in the March 9-10 Dance Marathon itself as dancers or morale boosters or in a variety of other roles.
+Activities on behalf of the marathon began shortly after the beginning of the fall semester and have involved more than 30 student organizations.
+More than 500 Hope students will be participating in the March 7-8 Dance Marathon itself as dancers or morale boosters or in a variety of other roles.

 Individual students involved with the effort have raised funds in a variety of ways, from canning--seeking donations with can in hand--to asking family and friends.
 Event-wide efforts included an auction in January that featured items donated by several local businesses, organizations and individuals.
 Every Tuesday, Papa John's pizza donates to Dance Marathon a portion of the proceeds from sales to those who say "It's for the kids" when ordering.

 Affiliated with the Children's Miracle Network, Dance Marathon at Hope is one of more than 70 such efforts at colleges and universities nationwide.

 Dance Marathon first came to Hope in March of 2000.
 Though a school of the college's size was only expected to raise about $5,000 in its first year, the students raised more than $23,000.
 In the eight years from 2000 through 2007, Dance Marathon raised a total of more than $597,000, including $116,073.98 last year.